TanjilaNur/TanjilaNur/README.md

 - 👋 Hi, I’m @TanjilaNur
-- 👀 I’m interested in iOS Applications & Artificial Intelligence.
+- 👀 I’m interested in Software Development & Artificial Intelligence.
-- 🌱 I’m currently working with Swift, UIKit, Combine etc.
+- 🌱 I’m currently working with Swift, UIKit, Combine, Flutter, Dart etc.
 - 🌱 I have also worked with python, Django, and ML Algorithms
-- 💞️ I’m looking to collaborate on iOS, AI/ML Products.
+- 💞️ I’m looking to collaborate on iOS, flutter, and AI/ML Products.
 - 📫 How to reach me tanzilanur793@gmail.com

 <!---